 - Board of Directors

 - Risk Management Committee of Board (RMCB)

 - Operational Risk Management Committee (ORMC)

 - Fraud Prevention and Monitoring Committee

 - Business Continuity Planning and Management Committee

 - Central Outsourcing Committee

 - Process Change Management Committee

 - Product Approval Committee

 - Chief Risk Officer (CRO)

-- Head Operational Risk Department

-- Operational Risk Department
+- Head Operational Risk Department - Operational Risk Department iii.

-iii.
 Scope and nature of measurement systems

 As per the Basel III Capital Regulations issued by RBI for banking institutions based on the Basel framework, banks need to use an approach that is risk sophisticated and commensurate to the risk profile of the institution.
-The Bank is currently performing capital risk measurement under the Basic Indicator Approach (BIA) and over a period of time shall move to the Standardized Measurement Approach.
+The Bank is currently performing capital risk measurement under the Basic Indicator Approach (BIA) and will move to the Basel III Standardized Approach as per the RBI direction.